Agency Logo

 CAN I GET A STD FROM A PUBLIC TOILET?

-There have been no studies that show STD can be transmitted by contact with public toilets.
+There have been no studies that show STDs can be transmitted by contact with public toilets.

 Back to Faq